The Ultimate Granada Travel Guide for First Time Visitors

 Granada Plaza Nueva - Granada Travel Guide

-Granada is one of the few Spanish cities where you still get free tapas with your drinks!
+You cannot not mention the Free Tapas in Granada in any Granada Travel Guide.
+It’s one of the few Spanish cities where you still get free tapas with your drinks!
+Yep, they’re free with your drinks!

 Hop between local bars in areas like Calle Navas or Plaza Nueva and enjoy a variety of traditional bites.
 Each round comes with a different tapa, so it’s a great way to sample the local cuisine without a huge cost.